-By engineering a multigenerational chain of events, starting in 2019, our ultimate objective is to bring people together around the world for ‘the Greatest Party of All Time’ – a celebration independent of nationality, language, religion or politics – on June 6th, 2269.
+By starting a multigenerational chain of events, starting in 2019, our ultimate objective is to bring people together around the world for ‘the Greatest Party of All Time’ – a celebration independent of nationality, language, religion or politics – on June 6th, 2269.

 It is an outlandishly ambitious goal designed to remind people today of the bigger picture: life is short, but history is long.
 Recognising the deep affection we all have for rituals, stories and belongings handed down through our families, we are sowing the seed of an idea today that has potential to grow into something spectacular.